General Manager & Coach || Karma Bavaria

 “Servus everyone!
-My name is Christian Huschka, I’m the General Manager and Coach at Karma Bavaria.
+My name is Christian Huschka, I’m the General Manager and Coach at Karma Bavaria and this is my SMACK story.
 The Karma Bavaria at the beautiful Schliersee is a multifaceted hotel resort with 65 rooms, suites, and apartments, with the largest indoor wellness area in town, fine local cuisine with a Scandinavian twist, and personal warmth, in other words, our version of “international hotel meets Bavarian hospitality”.

 Born in Ingolstadt, Bavaria, where the Reinheitsgebot for beer was decreed in 1516, I’ve spent my hotel career with luxury brands Kempinski and Sofitel for 18 years, and in the private hotel industry for 4 years.
 Most of the time in Munich, briefly in Frankfurt and Hamburg, and for 9 years in Sub-Saharan Africa and the Middle East.